sciZer0/7/v/README.md

 The constitution (codebase) can have variables when values of these variables are changed only in an extremely decentralized/democratic way.

-The most right approach is to provide extremal decentralization/democracy when realizing limited changeability.
+The most right approach is to provide extremal decentralization/democracy when realizing limited changeability of codebase — since total immutability of codebase is an impossible thing in the modern world.